Angela Merkel's CDU takes major hit in regional elections — initial projections | DW | 14.03.2021

-The Christian Democrats lost support in two crucial state elections in Germany, initial projections show.
+The Christian Democrats has lost ground in two crucial state elections in Germany, exit polls show.
 The Greens have won the state of Baden-Württemberg again.

 Angela Merkel's Christian Democrats (CDU) took a hit Sunday evening, with early results showing that recent scandals and the mishandling of the COVID-19 vaccine rollout potentially damaged the party in two vital state elections.

-Elections in the German states of Baden-Württemberg and Rhineland-Palatinate are the first major political test ahead of general elections in September.
+Elections in the German states of Baden-Württemberg and Rhineland-Palatinate were the first major political test ahead of the general election in September.

-The CDU was down in both states, dropping four percentage points in Baden-Württemberg and 5.8 points in Rhineland-Palatinate.

-The result means that Winfried Kretschmann, the Green state premier in wealthy Baden-Württemberg, looks set to keep his post, leading a coalition with the CDU.
+The result means that Winfried Kretschmann, the Green state premier in wealthy Baden-Württemberg, looks set to keep his post, possibly continuing his coalition with the CDU, though other coalition options are open.

 In Rhineland-Palatinate, the Social Democrats, led by Malu Dreyer, looked set to triumph, scoring a projected 33%, potentially opening the path to another coalition with the Greensand the business-friendly Free Democrats (FDP).